 There’s nothing left of the 110-foot bronze Colossus of Rhodes, which was toppled by an earthquake in 226 BC, but it’s nonetheless regarded as one of the seven wonders of the ancient world.
 You’ll see plenty of miniature replicas on sale in Rhodes Town.
 The real lure of this fortified port, though, is the polished marble Street of the Knights, built in the 1300s by early Crusaders.
 The street is still perfectly intact and lined with lavish palaces.

-There’s no shortage of natural beauty in Rhodes, from the sandy sweep of Faliraki Beach to the pretty waterfront setting of the spa town of Kallithea.
+There’s no shortage of natural beauty on the island, from the sandy sweep of Rhodes beaches like Faliraki Beach to the pretty waterfront setting of the spa town of Kallithea.
 On the western side of the island, in an almost subtropical setting, thousands of brilliantly colored butterflies flit around the aptly named Valley of the Butterflies, another popular day trip.

 An emerald jewel in the Ionian Sea, Zakynthos is best known for its gorgeous beaches.
 Navagio, or Shipwreck Beach, is one of the most photographed sites in Greece, surrounded on three sides by sheer white cliffs, a rusting shipwreck its curious centerpiece.

 At the uninhabited Marathonisi Island, a national marine park, you could swim in the warm, greeny-blue sea in the company of graceful loggerhead turtles.
 The limestone coast is riddled with sea caves and stacks, best admired from the water, while olive and citrus groves cover the hilly interior, the scent of wild oregano on the breeze.

 There are views from on high, too.
 From Argassi, enjoy one of Greece’s best hikes up Mount Skopos through the pine-scented forest for vistas across the southeast of the island.

 Rocky Sardinia, the second-largest of the Mediterranean Sea islands, is one of Europe’s last great wildernesses.
 Its mountainous interior is swathed in shaded forests of holm oak and dotted with tiny villages where there are more sheep than people.
 The coastline is indented with impossibly white beaches and turquoise bays.